 Among the variables presented, the demographics, burnout, and organizational commitment revealed to have no significant relationship to turnover intention.
 This signifies that each of the presented variables linking to turnover intention does not affect the employees' thinking of whether to stay or leave the organization.
 The employee has the choice to leave the organization or not depends on how the company is treating him or her.
 Probably, there are still some factors that could justify the turnover intention of every employee in the institution.
-This supports the theory of George Homan's social exchange theory with the concept of perceived organizational support (Settoon, Bennett, & Liden 1996).
-Employees would consider staying in the organization especially if they experience less of burnout and more of giving the idea that organization needed their support and participation.
+This supports the theory of George Homan's social exchange theory with the concept of perceived organizational support (Settoon, Bennett, Liden, 2006).
+Employees would consider staying in the organization needed their support and participation.

 Client burnout and affective commitment influence turnover intention and is revealed in the findings.
 Identifying the degree of burnout in dealing with clients as well as showing or making the employees feel needed in the organization will place great impact to the employees thus retaining them in the organization (Fuentes, 2012).
-Jamison and Petilona (2008) stated that stress in teachers has been a topic of much discussion over the years and it is a phenomenon that can produce both positive and negative results to the employees.
+Jamison and Petilona (2007) stated that stress in teachers has been a topic of much discussion over the years and it is a phenomenon that can produce both positive and negative results to the employees.
 Also, teachers tend to be affected by burnout more than any employees in the organization.
 Since they handle more clients such as students and parents that could make them experience burnout more than the other employees.